alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-01-hadith-on-seventy-three-sects.md

 ---
+date: 2020-09-01
+group11: true
+hijri: Muharram 13, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: The Hadith on splitting of this Ummah into seventy-three sects
 source: Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 830
-hijri: Muharram 13, 1442
-date: 2020-09-01
-lang: en
-locale: en
-group11: true
 summary: The Hadith on This Ummah will split into seventy-three sects, all of them will be in Hellfire except one.
-category: [fatwas, hadiths, sects]
+title: The Hadith on splitting of this Ummah into seventy-three sects
 ---

 ### Question: